Today I am Devotion

 Shay smiled in return, but was a little bothered by how accurate that phrase might be.

-As she strode past each painting, she whispered a prayer: “Stay still, stay still, please God stay still.”
+As she strode past each painting, she whispered: “Stay still, stay still, please God stay still.”
 She did so with a thread of lavender tickling her throat.
 It had perched on her shoulder like a loyal parrot, and Shay was almost comforted by its presence.
 But when a growl from the backroom sounded more familiar than it should, Shay practically jogged to the bottom of the staircase to begin her speech.

 “Thank you all for coming!
 I am Shay Flairstone.”

 The room filled with polite applause and happy murmurings.
 Out of the corner of her eye, Shay could see the gallery manager speaking with the curator.
 The gray eyebrows were raised slightly in curious concern.
 Shay quieted Red in her heart, but could do no more in the moment.
-So she just continued:
+So she continued.

 “These works follow my inner travel from brilliant sunrise to encompassing sunset, and all the shadows in between.”
 Gesturing broadly to the room and up the stairs, as the curator had coached her.